Duy-Phuong/spring-docs/Note git/guide code/angular.md

 This however is not the best way of changing that style because as you might recall from some earlier

-lecture in this course, accessing elements directly like this is not a good practice,
+lecture in this course, **accessing elements directly like this is not a good practice**,

 you should use a different tool which I'll show you in a second because Angular actually is also able